 A lack of situational awareness has cost employees promotions, leaders their careers, and organizations their existence.
 Normally the downfall is because they have developed blind spots that lead them straight to a predator.
 Some areas where people/companies grow blind spots include:

-- Favoritism that causes bad hires and promotions.
+- The favoritism that causes bad hires and promotions.

 - Ethical compromises.